vinaya-thimmappa/AMPBA_Foundation_Project/README.md

 ---

 ## Project Files
+### 0. `Assume mysql is installed`
+brew install mysql or use windows installer to install

 ### 1. `setup.sh`
 This Bash script automates database setup using MySQL.
 It performs the following tasks: